drosen555/iqwebsite-clone/docs/virtualbox-sandbox-install.md

 You can use ssh client like Putty to connect to the sandbox by connecting to localhost on port 2222 using above credentials

-Default Integrator Windows Client Login
+Default ELTMaestro Windows Client Login
 ---------------------------------------

   |User Name  |  Password  |